-Well both Apple and Avid refer to their codecs as Virtually Lossless, which is a great marketing term for saying it is lossless, but really good.
+Both Apple and Avid refer to their codecs as Virtually Lossless, which is a great marketing term for saying it is lossless but really good.

 So which type of compression is best?

-After your done, most deliverable are sent to clients in Lossy formats and that is just fine and usually preferred.
+After you're done, most deliverables are sent to clients in lossy formats, which is generally preferred.